-Choose potential function $\Phi(x) = k$ , where k denotes the number of ones in the binary representation of x.
+Choose potential function $\Phi(x) = k$, where k denotes the number of ones in the binary representation of x.

 Let & denotes the number of consecutive ones in the least significant bit-positions.
-An increment involves & the least significant bit-positions and one denotes be peration.
+An increment involves k discoperations, and one discoperation.

-Hence, the amortized cost is killing without 2.2
+Hence, the amortized cost is k.Comp.
+Comp.
+2.

-Choose potential function $\Phi(x) = k$ , where k denotes the number of ones in the binary representation of x.
+Choose potential function $\Phi(x) = k$, where k denotes the number of ones in the binary representation of x.